 "I saw agility on T.V . one time and said, 'Oh, that looks fun!'"

 Watch the video to learn where it all began for Kristin and how her journey led her to start Versa Dog Sports.

 In addition to agility and herding, Kristin has trained, rehabilitated, and rescued several dogs, many of which needed behavioral modification, She has worked in a Veterinarian clinic and on a farm where she helped develop a special variety of hair sheep.
 Kristin earned a bachelors degree in Animal, Dairy and Veterinary Sciences and her Masters degree in Agricultural Extension from Utah State University.
-And now, she is living her dream to be the owner/operator of her own first class dog training facility -
+And now, she is living her dream to be the owner/operator of her own dog training facility - Versa Dog Sports.

 Mary Thompson grew up in the rural areas outside of Cincinnati, Ohio.
 Her strong competitive nature has led to participation in a variety of activities including horses, swimming, baton twirling, bicycling, and dogs.
 Her first “dog show” at the age of 9, was at a local mall with the family Pekingese where they were awarded “Best Groomed”.
 Her family has owned several purebred and mixed breed dogs including Newfoundlands, Old English sheepdogs, Australian shepherds, Shetland sheepdogs, German shepherds, border collies, and Weimaraners.
 Currently Mary and her husband Craig own, breed, and train border collies.
 Mary competes in conformation, obedience/rally, and agility both in AKC and UKC.
 They have earned multiple titles.
 She has also dabbled in herding, scent work, and barn hunt.
 Mary is an AKC Puppy STAR, Canine Good Citizen, Trick Dog and Agility Course Test evaluator.